miohtama/django-bitcoin-example/README.rst

 ===========================

-``CheckTransactions`` fires the Django signal handlers notifying your system for incoming transactions.
+``CheckTransactions`` fires the Django signal handlers notifying the Django project for incoming transactions.
 For the simplicity, we do not use Django signalling in this example.
-Instead, we manually run this command after 20 minutes and see that the bitcoins have been received in our wallet::
+Instead, we manually run ``CheckTransactions`` and after 20 minutes and see that the bitcoins have been received in our wallet::

     python manage.py shell_plus